razielar/razielar-phd-thesis/README.md

 ./buildThesis.sh

 ```
-The bash-script will generate **pdf.output** directory with the Thesis compliled.
+The bash-script will generate the **pdf.output** directory with the Thesis compliled.